 Every business has to give its customers prices for its products or services.
 There are several ways you can do this.

 Many businesses, such as hairdressers, pubs and restaurants use a standardised price list that remains the same for every customer.
 Other businesses, such as mechanics, painters and decorators, have to provide tailored prices for the specific products or services a customer wants to buy.
 This is usually done with an estimate or a quotation.
-Larger, more complicated projects are often priced on the basis of a detailed tender document drawn up by the customer.
+Businesses often price larger, more complicated projects through tender documents drawn up by the customer.

 Know your legal responsibilities